 The Bankruptcy Court entered a sua sponte order directing mediation on April 8, 2016 [Docket No. 23].
 Judge David R. Homer, a former United Sates Magistrate Judge for the Northern District of New York in Albany, was recently appointed as the mediator.
-The mediation is set to take place on June 23, 2016.
+The mediation took place on June 23, 2016, but was unsuccessful.

-On April 28, 2016, Kyocera International, Inc. and Kyocera Solar, Inc. filed a motion to withdraw reference of the adversary proceeding from the Bankruptcy Court.
+On April 28, 2016, Kyocera International, Inc. and Kyocera Solar, Inc. filed a motion to withdraw reference of the adversary proceeding from the Bankruptcy Court (the "Motion to Withdraw").
+That motion is pending before the United States District Court for the Northern District of New York (the "District Court").